ignigoliz/amanuensis/README.md

        nuensis -h

 > **Warning**
-> If you move the repo from the folder where it was installed, you'll need to rerun the `install.sh` script.
+> The `install.sh` uses the current path of the repo to execute the code.
+If you move the repo from the folder where it was installed, you'll need to run the `install.sh` script again.

 5. Upload `EEPROM_interface.ino` located in `src/arduino/` to your Arduino Mega board.

-6. Wire the EEPROM to the Arduino as described in the [pin mapping section](#use-with-other-eeproms).
+6. Wire the EEPROM to the Arduino Mega as described in the [pin mapping section](#use-with-other-eeproms).

 # How To Use It